NVIDIA/DALI/docs/indexing.rst

 .. note::
     The batch dimension is implicit and cannot be indexed.
 In this example, the index 2 is broadcast to the whole batch.
-The section :ref:`Run-time indices` for per-sample indexing.
+See the section :ref:`Run-time indices` for per-sample indexing.

 Indexing from the end
 ~~~~~~~~~~~~~~~~~~~~~